 We can help you to complete all of the forms required to bring an Employment Tribunal Claim.
 We can also guide you through all of the steps in the tribunal process.
 Claims often settle before reaching a hearing, but if they do not then we can represent you at your hearing.

 If you are using your employer’s procedures to complain about a problem at work or if you are facing disciplinary action we can advise you on how to approach this.

 If your employer or fellow employees are harassing or bullying you, then we can advise you whether or not you have a valid Employment Tribunal Claim.
-It is also possible that you may be able to make a claim in the Civil Courts for harassment, which again is something about which we can advise you.
+It is also possible that you may be able to make a claim in the Civil Courts for harassment, which again is something we can advise you on.

 If you have been treated less favorably than other employees for any of the above reasons, then you may have grounds to make a discrimination claim to the Employment Tribunal.
 It is important to remember that the less favorable treatment can occur at any stage of your employment, including the job application and interview as well as during your employment and even after it has ended.

 Whenever you and your employer can reach an arrangement to bring your work to an end, this agreement is called a settlement agreement.
 A settlement agreement will set out the terms on which you agree to end your employment in return for which you agree to give up some or all of your legal rights against your employer.
 We will help you negotiate terms with your employer and advise you whether the agreement you have reached is fair.
 Your employers will usually pay your legal costs for seeking advice.

 We can advise you about your rights and responsibilities under your employment contract, whether you are about to start work, negotiating a change to your contract or are having problems at work and want to know what your rights are under your contract.